basecamp/handbook/orgchart.md

 #### Marketing

 **Adam Stoddard** is our lead marketing designer, and the only person on this team.
-He's responsible for all design on basecamp.com, rework.fm, and any other public-facing web properties like the Basecamp help sites, etc. He'll also occasionally work on physical products (book covers, merch design, etc).
+He’s responsible for all design on basecamp.com, rework.fm, and any other public-facing web properties like the Basecamp help sites, etc. He’ll also occasionally work on physical products (book covers, merch design, etc).

 #### Mobile